fullstackproltd/AspNetCoreSpa/README.md

     set ASPNETCORE_ENVIRONMENT=Production
     `dotnet run` (for single run) OR `dotnet watch run` (in watch mode) Browse using http://localhost:5000 or http://localhost:5001
+8. Notes on setting up database
+    * This project supports both sql server and sql lite databases
+    * Currently this project is configured to run under sqllite to speedup development cycle and the migrations added in this project are W.R.T sql lite
+    * To run under sql server:
+        * delete bin & Migrations folders
+        * Run `dotnet ef migrations add "MigrationName"`
+        * Flip the switch in appsettings.json called `useSqLite` to `false`, this should point to use local sql server setup as default instance.
+    * CAUTION: If you want to drop database while in development, you can run command `dotnet run dropdb`

 ```